Cole-Brooks/InterviewPractice/README.md

 # Disclaimer
 **I DO NOT CLAIM THESE AS THE BEST SOLUTIONS, OR EVEN THAT THEY WILL WORK FOR EVERY INPUT.
 ONLY THAT THEY PASS WITH THE INPUT DATA I HAVE**

 If anyone reviews this code and has a better solution, I welcome comments on the code.
-Additionally, I welcome other solutions.
-If you have another method for solving a problem listed in the table below, or you have a solution in a language not found in this repository, feel free to create a pull request adding that solution.
+Also, I'd like to welcome other solutions.
+If you have another method for solving a problem listed in the table below, or if you have a solution in a language not found in this repository, feel free to create a pull request adding that solution.

 | Problem Name  | Description | Is Implemented |
 | ------------- | ------------- | --- |